Winston-Lu/Discord.py-Potato-Bot/README.md

 ### Games
 * Connect 4 - Self explanitory, can also change size of board
+* Chess - Self explanitry.
+Works by inputting 2 sets of coordinates.
+Still a work in progress

 ### General
 * Ping - Responds with latency to Discord servers